altruios/namshubettulpa/public/namshubettulpa/chapters/inside-the-unknown.md

 ~All with similar books~
 'They said it would stand out.'
-~She looked around the room - looking for anything out of place~ ~She spotted a desk to the right of the door she entered from - papers in a haphazard mess~ ~And~
+~She looked around the room - looking for anything out of place~ ~She spotted a desk next to the door she entered from - papers in a haphazard mess~ ~And~
 'There!'
 ~She spotted it~